 Ramakrishna Mission Vivekananda Educational and Research Institute

-Faculty Centre for ‘Agriculture, Rural and Tribal Development’ (ARTD)
+Faculty of ‘Agriculture, Rural and Tribal Development’ (ARTD)

 Ramakrishna Mission Ashrama, Morabadi, Ranchi-8, Jharkhand